 The eyes are particularly vulnerable to Graves’ eye disease because the autoimmune attack often targets the eye muscles and connective tissue within the eye socket.
 This likely occurs because these tissues contain proteins that appear similar to the immune system as those of the thyroid gland.
-Ocular symptoms can range from mild to severe, but only 10-20% of patients have the sight-threatening disease.
+Ocular symptoms can range from mild to severe, but only 10-20% of patients have a sight-threatening disease.

 Signs And Symptoms Of Graves’ Eye Disease

 In Graves’ eye disease, the tissue around the eye is attacked, and the result is inflammation and swelling, causing:

 - Puffiness around the eyes